bpg/terraform-provider-proxmox/README.md

 - [Terraform](https://www.terraform.io/downloads.html) 1.5.x+ or [OpenTofu](https://opentofu.org) 1.6.x
 - [Go](https://golang.org/doc/install) 1.22 (to build the provider plugin)

-## Using the provider
+## Using the Provider

 You can find the latest release and its documentation in the [Terraform Registry](https://registry.terraform.io/providers/bpg/proxmox/latest).

-## Testing the provider
+## Testing the Provider

-In order to test the provider, you can simply run `make test`.
+To test the provider, simply run `make test`.

 ```sh
 make test
 ```

-Tests are limited to regression tests, ensuring backwards compatibility.
+Tests are limited to regression tests, ensuring backward compatibility.

 A limited number of acceptance tests are available in the `proxmoxtf/test` directory, mostly for "new" functionality implemented using the Terraform Provider Framework.
 These tests are not run by default, as they require a Proxmox VE environment to be available.
-They can be run using `make testacc`, the Proxmox connection can be configured using environment variables, see provider documentation for details.
+They can be run using `make testacc`.
+The Proxmox connection can be configured using environment variables; see the provider documentation for details.

-## Deploying the example resources
+## Deploying the Example Resources

-There are number of TF examples in the `example` directory, which can be used to deploy a Container, VM, or other Proxmox resources on your test Proxmox environment.
+There are a number of TF examples in the `example` directory, which can be used to deploy a Container, VM, or other Proxmox resources in your test Proxmox environment.
 The following assumptions are made about the test environment:

 - It has one node named `pve`
 - The node has local storages named `local` and `local-lvm`
-- The "Snippets" content type is enabled in `local` storage
+- The "Snippets" content type is enabled in the `local` storage

 Create `example/terraform.tfvars` with the following variables: